marioZYN/CS224N/a5_public/README.md

 (d) max pooling selects the most significant value while average pooling smooth all the values.
 * max pooling: keeps the most significant value, but can lose some info
 * average pooling: keeps all the info, but can have noise

+## 3. Analyzing NMT Systems
+(a)
+* occur: traducir, traduce
+* not occur: traduzco, traduces, traduzca, traduzcas

+In word-based NMT, we can not predict words which didn't appear in the word dictionary, thus the translation quality is limited by the quality of the word dic.

+In character-aware NMT model, we can predict \<unk\> word.

+(b) orignal - word2vec - charEmbed
+* finacial - economic -
+* neuron - nerve - Newton
+* Francisco - san - France
+* naturally - occuring - pracitcally
+* expectation - norms - exception

+(c)
+* word2vec: semantic similarity
+* charcnn: structure similarity

+Word2vec is trained under the hyposis that similar words have similar context, thus it learns the semantic meaning of each word.
+In most times, given a sentence we could substitude the original word with the nearest neighbour word.

+CharCnn learns the word embeddings from convolution window, thus it preserves word structures.